geekworm-com/xscript/README.md

 * press on-board button switch 1-2 seconds to reboot
 * press button switch 3 seconds to safe shutdown,
 * press 7-8 seconds to force shutdown.

+## Other
+`fan-rpi.py` and `fan-pigpio.py` are no longer used, and are reserved here for research and use by python lovers only.

+Email: info@geekworm.com